noah-nuebling/mac-mouse-fix/README.md

     - The code involving `prefpane_bundle_name` is only there because my app moved from being a prefpane to being a normal app bundle in the past.
 You'll probably want to remove it.
     - My app isn't signed through the Apple Developer Program nor Notarized.
 If yours is, then you might need to adjust other things about the script.
     - There are probably other things I can't think of right now.
-- Adjust `update-notes.css` to your liking
+- Adjust `update-notes-style.html` to your liking
 - Replace the repo URL at the top of the `stats` script if you want to use it
 - Possibly install some command line tools this depends on.
 I recommend you use [Homebrew](https://brew.sh/) for that.